-Southeast Asian nations have been grappling with Islamist insurgencies consistently since even before 9/11.
-However, in recent years the tempo of insurgencies has slowed Indonesia, the Philippines, and, to some Thailand, with the exception of Myanmar.
-In Indonesia, for example, the security forces tracked down and killed the Mujahidin Indonesia Timor (MIT) militant, Ahmad Gazali (benarnews.org, January 4).
+have been Southeast Asian nations grappling with Islamist insurgencies consistently since even before 9/11.
+However, in recent years the tempo of insurgencies has slowed these in Indonesia, the Philippines, and, to some extent, Thailand, with the notable exception of Myanmar.
+In Indonesia, for example, the security forces tracked down and killed the Mujahidin Indonesia Timor militant, Ahmad Gazali (MIT) (benarnews.org, January 4).

 According to Indonesian authorities, there are now only three MIT members left in the entire country, which represents a major setback for Islamic State (IS) in Indonesia.
-In 2013, MIT had emerged as a lethal force in Sulawesi and by 2016, its then leader, Santoso, had pledged loyalty to IS (Terrorism Monitor, May 20, 2013; December Jakarta Post, 1, However, the current group is essentially defunct.
-This represents a victory for Indonesia's war against pro-IS elements, and parallels successful counter-terrorism operations against the remaining Jemaah Islamiya (JI) militants, which have been carried out by the Indonesian elite counter-terrorism operatives Detachment 88 (abc.net.au, September 13, 2021).
+In 2013, MIT had emerged as a lethal force in Sulawesi and by 2016, its then leader, Santoso, had pledged loyalty to IS (Terrorism Monitor, May 20, 2013; Jakarta Post, December 1, 2015).
+However, the current group is essentially defunct.
+This represents a victory for Indonesia's war against pro-IS elements, and parallels successful counter-terrorism operations against the remaining Jemaah Islamiya (JI) militants, which have been carried out by the Indonesian elite counter-terrorism operatives in Detachment 88 (abc.net.au, September 13, 2021).